 But what about NBBO (National Best Bid and Offer)?
 The Securities Exchange Commission’s (SEC) regulation NMS requires brokers to trade at the best available ask and bid price when buying and selling securities for customers.
 Brokers must guarantee at least the NBBO-quoted price to their customers at the time of a trade.
 This is the rule Robinhood violated, hence the charge.
 It’s worth mentioning, however, that the proceeds of the settlement were not distributed among the customers who were wronged.

 Another way free-to-trade platforms make money off their clients is by taking a commission on currency conversions.
 Take Wealthsimple.
 This popular, Canadian free-to-trade website charges 1.5% commission on these transactions.
 Most people would think that 1.5% isn’t that bad, but remember, Wealthsimple clients pay this fee each time they buy and sell foreign currency.
 Although they are not technically paying fees on the trade, it still means 3% of the round-trip conversion goes straight into Wealthsimple’s pocket — and that is very expensive!
 And this is before you even consider that there may be a spread already embedded in the rate they are giving you.
 Once again, this becomes an expensive lunch, and you’re the one footing the bill.

 To put this into context, let’s say you make 12 trades a year (one per month) and each trade earns 5% every time, but it is always in a foreign currency.
-Wealthsimple does not allow you to hold USD or any currency other than Canadian in your account.
-This means that each and every time you make a trade that is in USD, you will be hit with a 1.5% currency conversion rate.
+Unless you open a new USD account at 10$/month, each and every time you make a trade that is in USD, you will be hit with a 1.5% currency conversion rate.
 Thanks to the magic of compounding, you should have made a 79.59% return over the year.
 However, due to the commissions you paid, you end up having only made a 26.82% return.
 Yikes.